 Biographies of the Commissioners

-Designated as Commission Chairman by Governor Andrew M. Cuomo, Allen Riley has been a member of the Commission since June 2017.
+Designated as Commission Chairman by former Governor Andrew M. Cuomo, Allen Riley has been a member of the Commission since June 2017.
 Prior to joining the Commission, he served as Madison County Sheriff for more than seven years.
 As sheriff, he headed an agency with more than 160 employees among five divisions: Corrections, Criminal, Narcotics, Civil and Pistol Permit.
-He also oversaw the Madison County Child Advocacy Center, which investigates child physical and sexual abuse cases, and served as a member of Governor Cuomo’s Commission on Youth, Public Safety and Justice.
+He also oversaw the Madison County Child Advocacy Center, which investigates child physical and sexual abuse cases, and served as a member of former Governor Cuomo’s Commission on Youth, Public Safety and Justice.

 Prior to being elected sheriff, Mr. Riley was a 27-year veteran of the New York State Police, serving in Troop D as an investigator handling homicide and other serious cases and as a uniform trooper.
 He was a narcotics detection and explosives detection K-9 handler and field training officer, among other duties.
 Mr. Riley served on the board of directors of the New York State Sheriffs’ Institute; the New York State Association for Incarcerated Education Programs, and the Madison County Office of the Aging Advisory Council, among other positions.
 He was twice named the American Legion Law Enforcement Office of the Year in Madison County.
 He attended Morrisville State College (SUNY), and was the college’s commencement speaker in 2014.